Amy Grant, 65, Says Even in Hard Times, Our Small Choices Still Matter

 Why 100 choices a day really do matter

-Whether Grant means the number literally or symbolically, the math is striking.
+Whether Grant means the number literally or symbolically, the message remains the same.
 If you make roughly 100 meaningful choices each day about how to show up in the world, imagine the ripple effect over a week.
 A month.
 A lifetime.

 A kind word at the drive-thru window might be the only kind word that worker hears all shift.
 A genuine smile at a tired-looking mom in Target might be the lift she didn’t know she needed.
 A moment of patience with someone who feels invisible could be the difference between a hard day and an unbearable one.